Sacred Lotus (Nelumbo nucifera)

 • Supports digestive comfort and gut health

 What makes Sacred Lotus special is how it works across multiple body systems rather than targeting isolated symptoms.
-Centuries of traditional use speak to both its effectiveness and safety.
-The gentle nature of this herb makes it suitable for regular enjoyment without risk of dependency.1
+Centuries of traditional use in Ayurvedic and Chinese medicine speak to both its effectiveness and safety.
+The gentle nature of this herb makes it suitable for regular enjoyment without building tolerance or dependency.1

 History and Folklore